Yi Chen, LMSW, Site Steward

 As a queer, Chinese, eldest daughter of immigrants, I believe that it is important to hold space for all parts of you, no matter how much hate those parts have internalized, and no matter have much love those parts have been denied.
-YI believe that your personal and ancestral pasts inform your present., but Yyou also have the power to functionally rewrite and close the chapters that are rooted in powerlessness, guilt, fear, and shame, while curating freeing up the space and energy to curate the meaningful and meaning-filled future you deserve.
+I believe that your personal and ancestral pasts inform your present., but you also have the power to functionally rewrite and close the chapters that are rooted in powerlessness, guilt, fear, and shame, while freeing up the space and energy to curate the meaningful future you deserve.

 One of my areas of focus centers around the symptomatic, interpersonal, and physiological manifestations of stress and trauma.
 This includes things like insomnia, hopelessness, loss of a sense of future, shame and worthlessness, chronic pain, substance abuse, dissociation, self-destructive behavior, loss of sense of self, emotional overwhelm, re-experiencing, panic attacks, generalized anxiety, hypervigilance, digestive issues, mistrust, lack of concentration, gaps in memory, numbing, irritability, depression, and more.
 My trauma recovery work comes from a compassionate, culturally affirming approach.
 We will mindfully consider your cultural and personal identities, values, needs, strengths, and experiences at your own pace and time.

 Interpersonal Relationships and Attachment